JWT Token

 What is a JWT?

-A JSON Web Token (JWT, pronounced "jot") is a compact, URL-safe means of representing claims to be transferred between two parties.
-It's defined in RFC 7519 and is widely used for authentication and authorization across web applications, APIs, and microservices.
+A JSON Web Token (JWT) is a compact, URL-safe way to represent claims transferred between two parties.
+It is defined in RFC 7519 and widely used for authentication and authorization across web apps, APIs, and microservices.

-Header: Contains metadata about the token — the signing algorithm (alg) and token type (typ).
-Base64URL-encoded JSON.
+Header: Metadata about the token, including signing algorithm and token type.

-Payload: Contains the claims — statements about the user or entity and additional metadata.
-Base64URL-encoded JSON.
+Payload: Claims about the user or entity plus token metadata.

-Signature: Created by signing the encoded header and payload with a secret or private key.
-Used to verify the token hasn't been tampered with.
+Signature: A value created by signing the encoded header and payload with a secret or private key.

 Registered JWT Claims

-sub (Subject): Identifies the user or entity the token is about (e.g., user ID).
+sub: Subject, usually the user or entity the token is about.

 Common Signing Algorithms

-RS256 (RSA + SHA-256): Asymmetric algorithm — uses a private key to sign and a public key to verify.
-Most popular for production systems and OAuth/OIDC.
+RS256: RSA with SHA-256.
+Uses a private key to sign and a public key to verify.

 How to Use the JWT Decoder

-- View the header: Click the Header tab to see the algorithm, token type, and key ID.
+- View the header: Open the Header tab to see algorithm, token type, and key ID.

-- Inspect the payload: Click the Payload tab to see all claims with human-readable descriptions.
+- Inspect the payload: Open the Payload tab to see all claims with readable descriptions.

-- Check expiration: The tool automatically checks if the token is expired or still valid.
+- Check expiration: The tool checks whether the token is expired or still valid.

-- View the signature: Click the Signature tab to see the raw signature and algorithm info.
+- View the signature: Open the Signature tab to inspect the raw signature and algorithm info.

-- Copy any section: Use the copy buttons to copy individual sections as formatted JSON.
+- Copy sections: Use copy buttons to copy decoded sections as formatted JSON.

 Common JWT Use Cases

-Authorization: JWTs can contain roles or permissions claims, allowing APIs to make access control decisions without querying a database.
+Authorization: JWTs can contain roles or permissions so APIs can make access decisions.

-API Security: Stateless JWT-based authentication is ideal for REST and GraphQL APIs, microservices, and serverless architectures.
+API Security: Stateless JWT authentication is common for REST, GraphQL, microservices, and serverless systems.

-OAuth 2.0 / OpenID Connect: JWTs are used as access tokens, ID tokens, and refresh tokens in OAuth 2.0 and OIDC flows.
+OAuth 2.0 / OpenID Connect: JWTs are used as access tokens, ID tokens, and sometimes refresh tokens.

 Perfect For